 We generated cash from operating activities of \$157 million for the year ended December 31, 2019 and \$105 million for the year ended December 31, 2018.
-The primary driver of cash inflow improvement is attributed to the increase in operating earnings noted above coupled with an increase in current liabilities including accounts payable as of December 31, 2019 as compared to December 31, 2018.
-This was largely offset by an increase in contract assets related primarily to certain design programs for which we had not yet achieved billable milestones as of year end.
+The primary driver of cash inflow improvement is attributed to the increase in operating earnings noted above coupled with an increase in current liabilities including accounts payable of \$156 million as of December 31, 2019 as compared to December 31, 2018, generating additional cash from operating activities.
+This was largely offset by a \$166 million increase in contract assets related primarily to certain design programs for which we had not yet achieved billable milestones as of year end.
 The cash increase was further offset by our payments on finance interest-related expenditures which increased \$4 million from 2018 to a total of \$59 million in 2019, the majority of which were to our parent company, US Holding.